-Your provider may also order a urinalysis if he or she suspects that you have a kidney
+You may also have a urinalysis if your healthcare provider thinks that you have a

-Your provider may also order tests of your blood and urine to find out what's causing
+You may have tests of your blood and urine to find out what's causing the high levels

 What do my test results mean?

 Results are given in milligrams per deciliter (mg/dL).
-Here are results that may mean
+You may have hyperuricemia

 Many health conditions can cause high levels of uric acid.
-These include cancer, kidney
+These include:

-Your uric acid levels may be high if you eat foods high in purines, such as organ
+Your uric acid levels may be high if you eat foods high in purines.
+These include

-meats, dried beans and peas, and certain fish – anchovies, herring, sardines, and
+organ meats, dried beans and peas, and fish such as anchovies, herring, sardines,

 How is this test done?